How You Can Volunteer

 Festival of Spring

 This one-day festival happens every April and a large number of dedicated volunteers are needed to greet visitors, help with children’s activities, canoeing, and much more!

 This annual event takes place at Friends Creek Conservation Area in late summer.
 Volunteers help with children’s crafts, hand out door prizes, and assist the public with telescopes.

 Fall Harvest Festival

-Held annually in October, this fall festival needs volunteers to help with children’s crafts and activities, marshmallow roasting, storytelling, and more.
+Held annually in October, this festival needs volunteers to help with children’s crafts and activities, marshmallow roasting, storytelling, and more.